What Does a VPN Hide? (And the Things It Can’t Hide)

 • Your activities: Logging in to an account on a website may reveal your activity to this website.

-• Your VPN service: Some VPN services may log your activities, which may allow them to see what you do.
+• Your VPN service: Some VPN services may log your activities, allowing them to see what you do.
+That's why it's important to use tested no-log VPNs

-• Where your VPN is located: Certain countries may force VPN services to reveal user data, either through the legal system or extrajudicial processes.
+• Where your VPN is located: Certain countries may force VPN services to reveal user data through the legal system or extrajudicial processes.

 Can a VPN provider spy on you?